msu-cmse-courses/cmse495-FS25/0131-SCHOLAR_Review.md

 <a name="Group_programming_Project"></a>
 # 1. Group SCHOLAR Review

-The following is a list of teams and the an assigned tutorial form previous semesters.
+The following is a list of teams and the assigned tutorials from previous semesters.

 | Team | Tutorial|
 |---|---------|